What Happens to Films Selected for Preservation by the Library of Congress?

 According to Steve Leggett, program coordinator for the National Film Preservation Board, selection implores the Library of Congress to get the best possible copy of the film in its original format and store it in their vaults at the National Audio-Visual Conservation Center in Culpeper, Virginia.
 This ensures the film will be available to future generations.

 For Hollywood movies, the process is usually pretty easy.
-“We simply ask the studio to donate a copy,” Leggett tells mental_floss.
+“We simply ask the studio to donate a copy,” Leggett told Mental Floss in 2015.
 In some cases, that isn’t even necessary.
-The Library of Congress has more than a million films on file, many of them sent by studios or filmmakers for the sake of copyright registry.
+The Library of Congress has more than 1 million films on file, many of them sent by studios or filmmakers for the sake of copyright registry.
 When the original Star Wars was selected in 1989, Leggett says, congressional librarians simply checked that the 35 millimeter print submitted with Lucasfilm’s copyright application was in good shape.
 It was, so no further action was needed.